BCCVL/BCCVL_Test_Environment/README.md

 Welcome...
 Let's get straight into it.

-This guide assumes you just freshly cloned this repo.
+This guide assumes you just freshly cloned this repo and made sure you checked out the proper branch.
+E.g. to get the latest development version us the branch develop.

 Linux / Mac instructions
 -----------------------------